afragen/wp-debugging/readme.txt

 ## Development

-PRs are welcome against the `develop` branch.
+PRs are welcome against the [develop branch on GitHub](https://github.com/afragen/wp-debugging).